rohitviswam/customer-labs/NEXT_STEPS.md

 ## Common Pitfalls to Avoid

-1. ❌ Forgetting to commit regularly
+1. Not committing regularly
-   ✅ Commit every major change
+   - Solution: Commit every major change

-2. ❌ Not testing on fresh environment
+2. Not testing on fresh environment
-   ✅ Have someone else try your setup instructions
+   - Solution: Have someone else try your setup instructions

-3. ❌ Incomplete worklog
+3. Incomplete worklog
-   ✅ Write entries as you work, not retroactively
+   - Solution: Write entries as you work, not retroactively

-4. ❌ Missing hand-drawn sketches
+4. Missing hand-drawn sketches
-   ✅ Actually draw and photograph them
+   - Solution: Actually draw and photograph them

-5. ❌ Not handling edge cases
+5. Not handling edge cases
-   ✅ Document assumptions and limitations
+   - Solution: Document assumptions and limitations

-6. ❌ Dashboard doesn't work without data
+6. Dashboard doesn't work without data
-   ✅ Add graceful error handling
+   - Solution: Add graceful error handling

-7. ❌ Submitting with credentials in repo
+7. Submitting with credentials in repo
-   ✅ Use .gitignore and check before pushing
+   - Solution: Use .gitignore and check before pushing

 ## Support Resources